awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 Prerequisites
 ..............
-In order to use GraphStorm on Amazon SageMaker, users need to have AWS access to the following AWS services.
+In order to use GraphStorm on Amazon SageMaker, users need to have an AWS account and access to the following AWS services.

 - **SageMaker service**.
 Please refer to `Amazon SageMaker service <https://aws.amazon.com/pm/sagemaker/>`_ for how to get access to Amazon SageMaker.